WIAS-PDELib/ExtendableFEMBase.jl/docs/src/feevaluator.md

 # FEEvaluator

-FEEvaluators provide a structure that handles the evaluation of finite element basis functions for a given function operator, quadrature rule and item geometry.
-It stores the evaluations on the reference geometry (where derivatives are computed by automatic differentiation) and on the current mesh item.
-The current mesh item can be changed via the update! call.
+The `FEEvaluator` provides a unified interface for evaluating finite element basis functions, their derivatives, and related quantities for a given function operator, quadrature rule, and mesh entity.
+It manages the storage and reuse of basis evaluations both on the reference element (where derivatives are computed via automatic differentiation) and on the current mesh item.
+The mesh item context can be updated dynamically using the `update!` function.

 ```@autodocs
 Modules = [ExtendableFEMBase]